 Although not a required course, each year over a hundred sophomore, junior and senior Environmental Studies and Hydrologic Sciences majors received academic credit (ENV S 192) by completing internship positions locally, statewide, nationally, and internationally.
 Positions are generated and listed by the Environmental Studies Internship Coordinator via the the ESMail electronic mailing list as well as through consultations with students to discuss what appropriate internships would meet their learning objectives.
 UCSB students are fortunate as both UCSB and the Santa Barbra community has a rich history of strong community support for the environment and supports numerous environmental organizations.

 To learn more about internships, the Environmental Studies Internship Program, and how to secure an internship please watch the recording of the ESIP Info Session by clicking on the link provided on the right side of this page.
-If you're a student and successfully secure an internship and want to receive academic credit go to the ENVS 192 section below and download the ES Internship Handbook - Part 1.
+If you're a student and successfully secured an internship and want to receive academic credit, go to the ENVS 192 section below and download the ES Internship Handbook - Part 1.
 Questions about the ESIP should be emailed to advising@es.ucsb.edu.

-If you are an agency interested in advertising an internship opportunity to Environmental Studies students please email your listing or questions to the Environmental Studies Internship Coordinator at zimmerman@es.ucsb.edu or call 805-893-3185.
+If you are an agency interested in advertising an internship opportunity to Environmental Studies students, please email your listing or questions to the Environmental Studies Internship Coordinator at zimmerman@es.ucsb.edu or call 805-893-3185.

 Current Quarter Information